RenderKit/embree/doc/src/api.md

     sycl::queue queue(device, exception_handler);
     sycl::context context(device);
     RTCDevice device = rtcNewSYCLDevice(context,device,"");

+Scenes created with an Embree SYCL device can only get used to trace rays using SYCL on the GPU, it is not possible to trace rays on the CPU with such a device.
+To render on the CPU and GPU in parallel, the user has to create a second standard Embree device and create a second scene to be used on the CPU.

 Files containing SYCL code, have to get compiled with the [Intel(R) oneAPI DPC++